pablocom/Selenium.AutomatedTests/README.md

 # Selenium.AutomatedTests.Core

-This project brings together a collection of tools to enhance the Selenium automation test development experience.
-It consists of an AutomationScenarioTestBuilder that configures a queue of steps the test has to run to consider the test result as successful.
+Easily write maintainable end-to-end tests using Selenium by writing automation scenarios in a fluent fashion.

+It consist on a set of tool built atop existing features in Selenium.

-The aim of this package is to provide an easy way to write clear and explicit intention-revealing end-to-end tests by allowing users to write scenarios in a fluent fashion.
+The aim of this package is to provide an easy way to write clear and explicit intention-revealing end-to-end tests, providing a builder to setup an automation scenario defined by steps.

-Here is an example of what can be done with it:
+It is agnostic from the testing framework, so it can be used indifferently with xUnit, NUnit, etc

+## Example usage

 ```csharp
 [Fact]